 - It helps people realize bad eating habits they participate in.

 - Finally, this book teaches people to create new, and improved eating habits, without making readers of the book feel guilty for having the bad habits to begin with.

 Biggest takeaway from The Little Book of Diet Help: how easily she created a way to understand when I engage in emotional eating, as opposed to eating when I’m hungry.
 It’s not easy to make that distinction.
 Willis teaches how it is done, and she does it with ease.

-It’s rather amazing how she explains all these little factoids about dieting, food, and eating habits, all the while giving fantastic tips on how to use acupressure, along with hypnosis exercises, to get your brain to cut out the food cravings.
+- explains factoids about dieting, food, and eating habits, whilst giving fantastic tips on how to use acupressure, along with hypnosis exercises, to get your brain to cut out the food cravings.

-If you’re going to buy the book, and not have an open mind, it won’t work for you at all.
+If you buy the book, and aren’t open mind, it won’t work for you.
 Save your money.
-However, if you’re willing to spend time actively participating in the tapping, meditation, and all the other tricks Willis provides…..the book is a great extra helper when you’re tackling your next “lifestyle” change.
+However, if you’re willing to spend time actively participating in the tapping, meditation, and other tips Willis provides, this book is a great extra helper when you’re tackling your next “lifestyle” change.